coderefinery/github-without-command-line/_episodes/02b-creating-using-desktop.md

 middle steps.

 - Browse the history (click "History")
+- Don't use the same name as the previous episode
+- You can choose between a private and a public repository
 - Click "Publish repository"
-- Don't use the same name as the previous episode: you'll get a conflict.
-- You can choose between a private and a public repository
+- After you have pushed, visit the repository via the website

 <img src="{{ site.baseurl }}/img/creating-desktop/publish.png" width="600px" style="border:2px solid #000000;">